 Volatile Organic Compounds are one of the most commonly found indoor air pollutants in seemingly harmless products and activities.
 Due to a lack of open air the concentrations of VOCs can be upto ten times higher indoors than outdoors.
 VOCs are gases emitted from chemicals such as benzene, ethylene glycol, formaldehyde, methylene chloride, tetrachloroethylene, toluene, xylene, and 1,3-butadiene; who are commonly found in our daily household products like paints, varnishes and wax, cleaning chemicals, disinfectants, deodorants, room fresheners and cosmetic products.

-According to the United States Environmental Protection Agency (EPA), the following are some of the health effects related to VOCs:
+According to the United States Environmental Protection Agency (EPA), VOCs can have various short-term health effects:

 Some steps to reduce exposure to VOCs include: